Supply Management (MSM)

 Your motivation will be assessed based on a Letter of Motivation (max.
 500 words).

 In your Letter of Motivation, you need to carefully explain your reasons for applying to this programme.
-You also have to present how you are able to use and optimize your strong points by choosing this specific programme (please give examples) and, how the studies in this particular programme would support your career plans in the future.
+You must also present how you are able to optimize your strong points by choosing this specific programme (please give examples) and, how the studies in this particular programme would support your career plans in the future.

 Letter of Motivation is given points as follows: